 - Science, Technology, Engineering, and Mathematics (STEM) Education and Professional Studies; and

 - Teaching & Learning.

-The Darden College of Education is committed to excellence in teaching, scholarly activities, and service.
+The Darden College of Education and Professional Studies is committed to excellence in teaching, scholarly activities, and service.
 The college strives to meet the needs of the community while maintaining national and international prominence and is dedicated to preparing distinguished professionals who are leaders in their field.
 The college fulfills its mission through its undergraduate and graduate programs in the fields of education, counseling and human services, exercise science, athletic training, sport management, recreation, training, fashion, communication sciences and disorders, and instructional and industrial technology, as well as its continuing education activities.

 Graduate Certificate in Military Children and Families

 The Military Child and Families Certificate is an interdisciplinary program that will provide educators with specialized expertise in meeting the academic, social, and emotional needs of military connected P-12 students.
 Teachers, counselors, and school leaders in this program will take 12 credit hours of course and field work that will actively engage them in: (a) building the foundational research-based knowledge and skills that are requisite for identifying, understanding, and meeting the needs of military children and families; (b) collecting and analyzing school-wide, classroom, and individual assessment data to identify and prioritize the specific support needs of their military connected students and families; and (c) applying their foundational and assessment knowledge and skills to design and implement research-based, flexible, adaptable, and assessable programs that meet the identified needs in order to help ease transition, facilitate adjustment, and approve academic and social development outcomes for these students.

 The students who pursue this certificate must complete 12 graduate credit hours.
 This includes:

 |COUN 689||Understanding Military Connected Children and Families *||4|